ersmax/Playground_Java/README.md

 # Java Practice Playground

 This repository contains practical exercises to practice Java 8 from Walter Savitch's book **Absolute Java**.
-This section is for theoretical programs.
-For practical, project-oriented programs, see the other repository `Programming_Projects_Java`.
+This section is for theoretical programs.For project-oriented programs, see the other repo `Programming_Projects_Java`.
 Feel free to explore each file for code examples and explanations.

 ---